안녕하세요.토미입니다.

 Listen to the Conversation

-The theme of today’s conversation is 【내일은 날씨가 좋겠네요】.
+The theme of today’s conversation is 내일은 날씨가 좋겠네요.

-Tammy and Sangmin seem to be making some plans.
+Tammy and Sangmin are making some plans.

-I wonder what kind of plans they have.
+What kind of plans do they have?

 Let’s listen to the conversation with English subtitles.